mihneadb/node-directory-tree/README.md

 const dirTree = require('directory-tree');
 const filteredTree = dirTree('/some/path', {exclude:/some_path_to_exclude/});
 ```
-**Note** The exclude regex will take precedence over the includeOnly.
+**Note** The exclude regex will take precedence over the extensions regex.
-An exclude path will NOT be added even if it matches the includedOnly regex.
+An exclude path will NOT be added even if it matches the extensions regex.

 A callback function can be executed with each file that matches the extensions provided: